pytorch/benchmark/README.md

 Note: setup steps require connectivity, make sure to enable a proxy if needed.

 ### Using pytest-benchmark driver
-Run `python test.py --setup_only` first to cause setup steps for each model to happen.

 `pytest test_bench.py` invokes the benchmark driver.
 See `--help` for a complete list of options.

 Some useful options include